 Conservation at Marsden Moor

-For many years we have been working hard to reverse the damage caused by more than 200 years of industrial pollution, wildfires and historic overgrazing that stripped plant life from large areas of peatland in the Peak District and South Pennines.
+We're working hard to reverse the damage caused by more than 200 years of industrial pollution, wildfires and historic overgrazing that stripped plant life from large areas of peatland in the Peak District and South Pennines.

 Moorland restoration work is carried out during the winter months (September - March) outside of nesting season.
 Work on the open moors stops in March until August to allow birds and wildlife to breed without too much disturbance.
 Marsden Moor is a site of special scientific interest (SSSI) and a special area of conservation (SAC) for breeding birds and blanket bog habitat.